What Rights Do Nursing Home Residents Have in South Carolina?

 Stewart Law Offices can immediately start an independent investigation of your loved one’s nursing home abuse.
 We can work to uncover the cause of their injuries, collect the necessary evidence, and identify the liable parties.

 Our firm is familiar with the challenges involved in investigating a nursing home abuse case.
-We know how to handle the obstacles that nursing homes might present in an attempt to dodge liability.
+We know how to handle the obstacles that nursing homes may present to avoid liability.
 We are prepared to diligently work to identify the parties responsible for the abuse of your loved one and fight to hold them accountable.

 Was your loved one the victim of abuse or neglect at a nursing home or assisted living facility in South Carolina?
-Do not wait to contact a South Carolina personal injury attorney.
+Do not wait to contact a South Carolina personal injury lawyer.
+We have office locations in Beaufort, Columbia, Rock Hill, Spartanburg, and Lexington.

 Stewart Law Offices is ready to help you and your loved one now.
 Call us or contact us online to schedule a free consultation to evaluate your case.